Sunday, December 31, 2017

 Fulfilled with triumph and hospitality kindness...

-In the hot summer time the King of Sun
+In the hot summertime the King of Sun

 Rules until the hurricane season,